Automation Trigger

 above: 3

-Number helpers (input_number entities), number and sensor entities that contain a numeric value, can be used in the above and below thresholds, making the trigger more dynamic, like:
+Number helpers (input_number entities), number, sensor, and zone entities that contain a numeric value, can be used in the above and below thresholds.
+However, the comparison will only be made when the entity specified in the trigger is updated.
+This would look like:

 automation: